gsteven01/docker-ratelimit01/README.md

 On the import page paste the number '1152' into the 'Grafana.net Dashboard' field and press load.
 This number is the ref num for jmeter plugin for grafana.

 This will load the plugin config page.
-Under options select the source 'jmeterInfluxDBContainer' which has automatically been setup for your lazy ass.
+Under options select the source 'jmeterInfluxDBContainer'

 Click import.